Kaiqb/experiment/training/Module 9/outline.md

 * LUIS programmatic APIs
   - how to find and use LUIS APIs.
 * build you model using the LUIS portal.
-  - how to structure intents
+  - how to structure intents.
+  - use of the None intent.
-  - applying utterances to train intents
+  - applying utterances to train intents.
   - importing preconfigured intents and utterances for weather bot model.

+## Modify your weather bot code to respond to LUIS intents
+* code paths for expected intent results.
+* coding logic for unexpected results or no results found.

 ## Querying your LUIS model
 * obtaining key values and LUIS endpoint to query your moddel.